Childhood and Education Journey of Selena Gomez in Timeline

 In April 2024, Selena Gomez participated as one of the speakers at the Time 100 Summit, discussing mental health protection and social media.

-On May 1, 2024, Selena Gomez held a special event dedicated to mental health awareness called the Rare Beauty Summit, where she also offered resources to solve mental health problems, the U.S. Surgeon General Vice Admiral Vivek Murthy joined her at this event.
+On May 1, 2024, Selena Gomez held a special event dedicated to mental health awareness called the Rare Beauty Summit, offering resources to solve mental health problems.
+The U.S. Surgeon General Vice Admiral Vivek Murthy joined her at this event.

-In September 2024, Selena Gomez revealed her inability to have children naturally due to her health issues and expressed her desire to explore surrogacy or adoption.
+In September 2024, Selena Gomez revealed her inability to have children naturally due to her health issues.

-On December 11, 2024, Selena Gomez formally announced her engagement to record producer Benny Blanco.
+On December 11, 2024, Selena Gomez formally announced her engagement to Benny Blanco, following prior media speculation.